 We begin our Mexican cooking class in San Miguel de Allende by prepping what Marilau says is a very local dish.
 It’s the second course, pollo en pipian rojo, but it will take longer to make.

-“Cut the chiles, open them up, and pull the vein and seeds out,” Marilau instructs.
+“Cut the chillies, open them up, and pull the vein and seeds out,” Marilau instructs me.
 “But never rinse them as water reduces the flavour.
-The most important thing is to pull out the vein, the spiciest bit, but not scratch the inside of the chile.
-With chiles, there are two types, fresh and dried, and there are different techniques for each, you can’t work in the same way for each one.”
+The most important thing is to pull out the vein, the spiciest bit, but not scratch the inside of the chilli.
+With chillies, there are two types, fresh and dried, and there are different techniques for each.
+You can’t work in the same way for each one.”

-Marilau asks if we eat pork lard, because many participants don’t.
+Marilau asks if we eat pork lard (we do), because many participants don’t.

 “Mexicans never use olive oil – it belongs to the history of Spain, not Mexico.
 When the Spanish came, Mexico didn’t have olive oil.
 Mexicans always use pork lard,” Marilau insists.